jadecobra/python_tdd_exercises/source/data_structures.rst

 Data Structures
 ===============

 Let us take a look at Data Structures in python using Test Driven Development.
-This chapter covers the null object :doc:`None </data structures: None>`
+This chapter covers the null object :doc:`None <data_structures_none>`

 In programming I process input data of some form and output data in some form.
 I can think of it as